DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFCellCustomization/description.md

-You can use the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell) or [customDrawCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customDrawCell) function to customize the PDF cell appearance.
+You can use the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell) or [customDrawCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customDrawCell) function to customize the exported DataGrid cell appearance.

-Use the **customizeCell** function to adjust DataGrid cell content in a PDF document.
+Use the **customizeCell** function to adjust exported DataGrid cell content in a PDF document.
 You can access and change the following attributes:

 - gridCell
 Contains information about the DataGrid cell.
 - pdfCell
-Specifies DataGrid cell content after export.
+Specifies DataGrid cell appearance after export.

-The code of this demo uses the **customizeCell** function to change the background color and font weight of cells with the "group" [rowType](/Documentation/ApiReference/UI_Components/dxDataGrid/Row/#rowType), the font style of "totalFooter" **rowType**.
+The code of this demo uses the **customizeCell** function to change the background color and font weight of cells with the "group" [rowType](/Documentation/ApiReference/UI_Components/dxDataGrid/Row/#rowType) and the font style of cells with "totalFooter" **rowType**.

-The **customDrawCell** function allows you to prohibit default DataGrid cell painting in a PDF document.
+The **customDrawCell** function allows you to prohibit default exported DataGrid cell painting in a PDF document.
 You can call this function to custom paint DataGrid cells.
 It accepts the object with following fields:

 - doc
 Instance of the [jsPDFDocument](/api-reference/50%20Common/Object%20Structures/PdfExportDataGridProps/jsPDFDocument.md '/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/#jsPDFDocument').